INTRODUCTION

 • Description of the proposed activity (if applicable)

-Please note: There will be a maximum of €3000 per stay.
-In case of exceptional need for a longer mobility action that exceeds the maximum lump sum, a request can be put forward to the PMO and Bureau for approval.
+Please note: There will be a maximum of €3000 per mobility action.
+In case of exceptional need for a longer mobility action that exceeds the maximum lump sum, a request can be put forward to the PMO and Coordinator for approval.

 DEADLINES